jenkinsci/groovy-events-listener-plugin/README.md

 Now save the changes, kick off a Jenkins job, and you will see "hello world!" written to the logs three times.

+The plugin actually injects a couple of variables, which you can use in your code.
+Here's an example using the `event` and `env` variables.

-Excellent!
-Want to limit the logging to only occur when a Job is completed?
+This code limits the logging to only occur when a Job is completed!

 ```groovy
 if (event == 'RunListener.onFinalized'){